 WEGUELIN for Southampton, CODRINGTON for Greenwich, CLAY for Hull, KENNARD for Newport, JOHNSTONE for Downpatrick.
 There is little to be said for or against the choice of the free and independent.
-Mr. WEGUELIN is respectable, General CODRING-TON is respectable, Mr. CLAY, Mr. JOHNSTONE, and Mr. KENNARD are respectable.
+Mr. WEQUELIN is respectable, General CODRING-TON is respectable, Mr. CLAY, Mr. JOHNSTONE, and Mr. KENNARD are respectable.
 We have a sympathy with Mr. ANDREWS, and we recommend him to organize his forces for another contest.
 We have a sympathy with Greenwich, and are glad it has escaped Mr. SLEIGH, whose return would have been a parody of 'representation.'
 Mr. SEELEY, the unsuccessful candidate for Newport, is a thorough Liberal, and may, on future occasions, find a constituency prepared to accept him.
 But, as tests of our public opinion, we repudiate the whole batch of the week's elections.
 They are farces, follies, and illusions, and only serviceable as proofs of the necessity of parliamentary reform.
-No one will deny that an improper amount of money was expended at Southampton; no one will affirm that, had the Government screw been worked for Mr. SLEIGH, General CODRINGTON would not have been in a minority.
+No one will deny that an improper amount of money was expended at Southampton; no one will worked for Mr. SLEIGH, General CODRINGTON would not have been in a minority.
 As for Newport, it is a political fungus at the foot of Carisbrooke, a thirteenth-century corner, with a few hundred electors, celebrated for returning, in 1700, that knave JOHN SHEP-HERD, who was forced on his knees in the House of Commons, expelled, and sent to the Tower for infamous bribery.
 We must decline to consider such an election as a constitutional proceeding at all.
-Indeed, the entire range of the elections now going forward simply illustrate the corruption and the injustice of our present system.
-Why was General CODRINGTON elected?
-Partly because the electors were under compulsion to vote for him; but partly, also, because a Greenwich election is so costly, that only a Government candidate or a pupil of ancient PISTOL can be expected, in the fifth year of a Parliament, to contest it.
-Consequently, no man of the slightest political respectability was found to oppose the Whig General, unpopular as he is, on account of his refusal to support the ballot, or abolish military flogging.
-Mr. SLEIGH's pretensions were purely ridiculous; his biography might amuse the electors, but certainly his representative statesmanship could have been of no service
+Indeed, the entire range of the elections now going was General CODRINGTON elected?
+Partly because the electors were under compulsion Greenwich election is so costly, that only a Government candidate or a pupil of ancient PISTOL can be expected, in the fifth year of a Parliament, to contest it.
+Consequently, no man of the slightest political respectability was found to oppose the Whig General, unpopular as he is, on account of his refusal to ging.
+Mr. SLEIGH's pretensions were purely and the second street of the second electors, but cortainly his representative statesmanship could have been of no service